IcecreamArtist/CLRS_Algorithms/os1.md

 counter = register2;
 ```

-after this order of execution, we can see "counter" first increase by 1,
+after this order of execution, we can see "counter" first increases by 1,
-and then decrease by 1.
+and then decreases by 1.
 At last, it stays the same as before.

 (1.2) counter == 6